Waterproof Floors: How retailers are positioning waterproof floors to consumers - June 2021

 Donna Mudd, manager of Sam Kinnaird’s Flooring based in Louisville, Kentucky, is among the retailers that say consumers are actively seeking out waterproof floors.
 She sees consumers come to her store having already done some research online and have a sense for what they are looking for.
 She says, “They even come in and ask for brands.”
 She adds that lifestyle concerns such as pets in the home are generally at the forefront of their minds when seeking out waterproof floors, not floods, although she does see people with leaky basement issues seeking solutions.

-Burdett says LVT has been among the most-purchased waterproof flooring products in his store, both WPC and SPC.
-Shrimper adds that consumers who buy products like LVT are seeking a floor that won’t scratch or dent in an active environment, and one that is easy to maintain.
+Burdett says LVT has been among the most-purchased waterproof flooring products in his store, both WPC and SPC flooring.
+Shrimper adds that consumers who buy the best vinyl plank flooring brands are seeking a product that won’t scratch or dent in an active environment, and one that is easy to maintain.
 He says, “And in the case of second homes, they like the fact they can turn off the A/C and not have issues from increased humidity while they are away.”

 But whether they come in asking for brands or not, retailers say it’s still critical to really talk to the customer and understand what they need and expect.
 Sometimes, they discover that the consumer doesn’t have realistic expectations of what “waterproof” means, and retailers find themselves explaining that while the flooring itself might be waterproof, the installation isn’t, making these types of floors suitable for topical moisture, but not for standing water or moisture coming from underneath.